Rohan-crypt/Assignment-2/README.md

 # Assignment-2
-So This is the repository in which I have uploaded a code for my second python assignment
+This is the repository in which I have uploaded a code for my second python assignment This assignment is on Art Gallarey Management